 - Kim and Ron in the Kim Possible movie "So The Drama".

 - Avatar: The Last Airbender has Sokka and Suki's kiss in "The Serpent's Pass" (Sokka's previous kiss with Yue was a Last Kiss) and Aang and Katara's kiss in the finale (Their previous kisses were either imaginary or instigated solely by Aang.)
 Zuko and Mai don't have one as they were established as a couple before the Maikouts happened.

 - Robin and Starfire in the Teen Titans movie "Trouble in Tokyo"

 - M'gann and Superboy in the Young Justice episode "Terrors."
 Previously, the Everyone Can See It quotient had been so high that people who only knew their civilian identities assumed they were dating, yet they were not together.
 After the kiss, the next we see of the two, they are a couple.
 No conversation necessary.

 - Kevin and Gwen in the finale of Ben 10: Alien Force, which also served to celebrate that he'd been cured of his patchwork monstrosity condition.

 - Candace and Jeremy get theirs in Phineas and Ferb: Summer Belongs To You

 - Fry and Leela at the end of "Into The Wild Green Yonder" in Futurama.

 - Eddy and Nazz at the end of Ed Eddn Eddys Big Picture Show.

-- There's also Eddy and Edd in "Your Ed Here", but that was just because Eddy thought Kevin was telling Nazz his middle name.
+- There's a kiss between Edd and Eddy in "Your Ed Here", but that was just because Eddy thought Kevin was telling Nazz his middle name.